ChittalaUday/swede/ADMIN_GUIDE.md

 3. Selects a media file to upload (images or videos)
 4. System automatically selects the Google Drive account with the most available space
 5. Media is uploaded to Google Drive
-6. Media metadata is stored in the system
+6. Media metadata is stored in Supabase database
 7. Media appears in the admin dashboard (initially as "Draft")

 ### Publishing Media